 7. Hire an Arborist

 When you have narrowed down a few trees for the treehouse, we suggest you hire an arborist.
-You might now want to spend money hiring a professional but trust us if want to ensure that you have chosen the right tree for you and your kids, hiring arborist would save your lot of trouble in future.
+You might now want to spend money hiring a professional but trust us if want to ensure that you have chosen the right tree for you and your kids, hiring an arborist would save you a lot of trouble in the future.

 An arborist is a professional who studies the structure and function of the tree.
 They are also called a tree surgeon.
-They not only help you choose the healthiest tree but also helps you prepare the tree for the treehouse construction.
+They not only help you choose the healthiest tree but also help you prepare the tree for the treehouse construction.
 In the future, if the tree has some disease and it threatens the treehouse structure, they can even help you save the tree.
 Arborists are easily available.
 You can just google arborists near me and you will tons of them.
+Make sure you also have proper hardware too.

 Choose a tree for building a treehouse is generally the first and the most important phase.
 We suggest you gain as much knowledge as possible and consult as many people as possible to make sure your decision is 100 percent right.
 Because once you begin construction, there is no going back.